akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 > [!NOTE]
 > Journal implementations may choose to implement a retry mechanism, e.g. such that only after a write fails N number of times a persistence failure is signalled back to the user.
 In other words, once a journal returns a failure, it is considered fatal by Akka Persistence, and the persistent actor which caused the failure will be stopped.
 Check the documentation of the journal implementation you are using for details if/how it is using this technique.

-## Safely shutting down persistent actors
+## Safely Shutting Down Persistent Actors

 Special care should be given when shutting down persistent actors from the outside.
 With normal Actors it is often acceptable to use the special `PoisonPill` message to signal to an Actor that it should stop itself once it receives this message – in fact this message is handled automatically by Akka, leaving the target actor no way to refuse stopping itself when given a poison pill.